Alien vs. Predator Central logo

 The Young Blood Predators from Alien vs. Predator

-The realm of the young blood Predators introduces us to juvenile Predators who have yet to earn their blooded status.
-These young bloods have not yet participated in an official hunt that would grant them this esteemed title, often pursuing Xenomorph prey during such ventures.
-Although lacking experience, the young bloods exhibit proficiency with a diverse range of weapons, though they tend to prioritize their melee skills to ensure a challenging hunt.
-Sadly, many young blood Predators meet their demise on their initial hunts, as exemplified by the events that unfolded in Antarctica in 2004 during the Alien vs. Predator movie.
+Young blood Predators are juvenile hunters who have not yet earned blooded status.
+They have not yet completed an official hunt that would grant them this title, often pursuing Xenomorph prey during such ventures.
+Although lacking experience, young bloods exhibit proficiency with a diverse range of weapons, though they tend to prioritize melee combat to make the hunt more challenging.
+Sadly, many young blood Predators meet their demise on their initial hunts, as shown by the events that unfolded in Antarctica in 2004 during the Alien vs. Predator movie.
 Of the three young bloods present, Celtic and Chopper fell victim to Xenomorphs, while Scar managed to prolong his survival.

 Blooded Predator